Arizona Dog Bite Law

 Home insurance or renters insurance is the preferred source of compensation.
 The challenge can be locating the policy.
 If the dog owner is cooperative you may be able to handle this between yourselves and then you can argue with the insurance company for payment.
 If the dog owner does not want to tell you about the insurance (or lack of insurance) you may have to sue to compel them.

-How you pay for treatment is an important part of the strategy involved in maximizing the compensation you receive in your pocket when all is said and done.
-The insurance wants to pay as little as possible.
-Additionally, as the claimant you have the legal responsibility to minimize your damages.
+How you pay for treatment is an important part of the strategy involved in maximizing compensation you receive when all is said and done.
+Insurers want to pay as little as possible.
+Additionally, as the claimant, you have a legal responsibility to minimize your damages.
 This basically means you must take common sense steps to fix the problem as efficiently as possible.
-Those steps depend on your situation but a general principle is to get the treatment you need and follow medical advice.
+Those steps depend on your situation, but a general principle is to get the treatment you need and follow medical advice.

 You might choose to pay for treatment through health insurance.
-Depending on your plan you could be out-of-pocket for copays and/or coinsurance.
+Depending on your health plan, you could be out-of-pocket for copays and/or coinsurance.
 However, your insurance plan also might have a right of subrogation.
-This means the insurance plan could turn around and demand you pay them back after you receive a settlement.
+This means the insurance provider could demand you pay them back after you receive a settlement.

-Some providers allow you to make up front cash payments.
+Some providers allow you to make up-front cash payments.
 The provider may offer a discount in this case.
 However, you are fronting the money and are not guaranteed a settlement or reimbursement from the dog owner or their insurance.
-Larger injuries or recurring treatments will probably be too expensive to pay for up front for most budgets.
+Larger injuries or recurring treatments will probably be too expensive to pay up-front for most budgets.

 Why are they paying you?
 Damages for Arizona dog bite claims

 Dog bites are categorized by severity.
 A low severity bite may not leave a mark or cause permanent damage.
 Though it’s frustrating the dog was out of control (even more troubling if this happens regularly or small children are at risk), your damages probably aren’t high enough to justify the work of taking legal action.